Morris County & Sussex County Aftercare Centers

 And Mr. Bell is committed to removing the stigma associated with the use of these medically approved treatment alternatives such as Methadone which signify the difference for many between healthy, productive lives and lives filled with turmoil, unemployment, hospitals, jails, and deaths due to overdose.

-Ms. Tangara is currently the President and Executive Director of Morris County Aftercare Center (MCAC), an outpatient medication-assisted facility, licensed by the NJ Department of Human Services, Division of Mental Health & Addiction Services.
+Ms. Tangara is currently the President and Executive Director of Resource Center for the Chemically Dependent, Inc. DBA Morris County Aftercare Center (MCAC) and Sussex Country Aftercare Center (SCAC), outpatient medication-assisted facilities, licensed by the DEA, the NJ Department of Human Services, Division of Mental Health & Addiction Services and CARF Accredited.